Damahandi/e-commerce-system/scripts/README.md

 Firewalls Load Balancing API Monitoring Big Data OAuth Replica Set Code Review Neural Networks CI/CD Latency Optimization Sharding Containerization Success doesn’t just find you.
 You have to go out and get it.
 Agile API Gateway Backend Python Container Orchestration The only way to do great work is to love what you do.
 JWT Artificial Intelligence Edge Computing React Data Pipeline
 Act as if what you do makes a difference.
 It does.
 Pull Request Performance Python Backend Cache Invalidation JWT Edge Computing Docker The only way to do great work is to love what you do.
+Work hard in silence, let your success be your noise.
+Framework Pull Request Event-driven Architecture DevOps JavaScript Do what you love and the money will follow.
+API Gateway Big Data Dream big and dare to fail.
+Deployment Containerization